Top 8 Certified Non-Toxic Bed in a Box Mattress Brands

 Price Point: $$$$

-Why It's Best Overall: The PlushBeds Botanical Bliss Organic Latex Mattress is best overall because it's incredibly comfortable and packed full of high-quality certified organic materials.
+Why It's Best Overall: The PlushBeds Botanical Bliss Organic Latex Mattress is my top pick because it's incredibly comfortable and packed full of high-quality certified organic materials.
+In fact, this is the mattress I currently use myself.

 While the 11" Avocado Green offers firm support for back pain, and the Birch Luxe excels for hot sleepers and couples, PlushBeds provides the most balanced combination of comfort and certifications.

-The breathability of this mattress is outstanding, thanks to the organic cotton knit cover that effectively pulls moisture away from the body.
-This allows air to move freely through the surface and keeps you dry and comfortable.
+As a hot sleeper, I find the breathability of this mattress is outstanding, thanks to the organic cotton knit cover that effectively pulls moisture away from my body.
+This allows air to move freely through the surface and keeps me dry and comfortable all night long.

 The cotton used is organically and ethically grown, with no synthetic fertilizers or pesticides.
-That matters to me, as I don't want to sleep on something soaked in chemicals.
+The mattress has all the certifications needed to prove it's safe and non-toxic.
+That matters to me, as I refuse to sleep on something soaked in chemicals.

 If you struggle with lifting heavy boxes or want an easier experience, you have the option to request an optional in-home setup service.
 The delivery team brings the mattress into your home, installs it where you want it, removes all packaging, and even recycles your old mattress.